-To avoid a situation in which an employee has managerial authority over another with whom they have a close personal relationship, the school reserves the right to elect to transfer one or both of the employees involved in the relationship to a job in another department/section/area of the school.
+To avoid a situation in which you have managerial authority over another with whom you have a close personal relationship, the school reserves the right to elect to transfer one or both of you involved in the relationship to a job in another department/section/area.

-In these circumstances, the school will consult both of the employees and seek to reach a satisfactory agreement regarding the transfer of one or both of them.
+In these circumstances, the school will consult both of you and seek to reach a satisfactory agreement regarding the transfer of one or both of you.

-In such a situation, if it is not possible to transfer at least one of the employees (for example if no suitable vacancies exist, or if an employee refuses to transfer), the school reserves the right to dismiss one or both employees (with notice in accordance with the employee's contract or pay in lieu of notice).
+In such a situation, if it is not possible to transfer at least one of you (for example if no suitable vacancies exist, or if they refuse to transfer), the school reserves the right to dismiss one or both of you (with notice in accordance with the employee's contract or pay in lieu of notice).
 Dismissal would, however, be undertaken only as a last resort in circumstances where no other course of action was reasonably open to the school.